pikonamaro/VotSchoolProject/README.md

 Change the directory to where you downloaded the files

+Install Mysql, and enter the specific data that is in index,js

-Install docker and docker compose
+Install docker and docker-compose

-Run docker-compose command (docker-compose up --build)
+Run the docker-compose command (docker-compose up --build)

 Open on any browser with http://localhost:3400/